 The following topics will be covered:

-The course is meant for researchers working in academia, governmental institutions or industry who want to learn how the lifestyle factors ‘physical activity, sedentary behaviour and dietary intake’ influence non-communicable diseases such as cardiovascular diseases, cancers and type II diabetes.
-The course will not focus on other lifestyle factors such as tobacco smoking, alcohol consumption, substance abuse, sleep pattern, among others.
+The course is meant for researchers working in academia, governmental institutions or industry who want to learn how the lifestyle factors ‘physical activity, sedentary behavior, sleep and dietary intake’ influence non-communicable diseases such as cardiovascular diseases, cancers and type II diabetes.
+The course will not focus on other lifestyle factors such as tobacco smoking, alcohol consumption, substance abuse, among others.

 Attendants are expected to have at least basic knowledge of epidemiological and statistical methods (i.e., study designs and analysis techniques).